General Tax Information

 Annual Tax Reporting For Unitholders

 After the end of AHIP’s taxation year (December 31), the Canadian and U.S. taxable income of AHIP is determined and allocated to all Unitholders, who in turn are required to report such income on their respective tax returns.
-The allocation of U.S. taxable income to a U.S. resident Unitholder is communicated using Schedule K-1 (not a Form 1099).
+The allocation of U.S. taxable income to a U.S. resident Unitholder is communicated using Schedules K-1 and K-3 (not a Form 1099).

 The allocation of Canadian taxable income is communicated using Form T5013 (not a Form T5).